 Look at how many of your Salesforce address fields have correct data

 This will tell you how accurate your maps will be.
 If you need more or better data in the address fields, here are a few simple tips to increase how many records will plot on a map:

 If you have a mix of “US,” “U.S.,” “United States” and “U.S.A,” in the Country field, choose one and make them all the same.

 You may also find City, State and ZIP data in the Country field.
 Be sure that data in any field is an acceptable value – such as cities in City fields, countries in Country fields.

 If you only have city for a record, add state and country.
 You can append or update addresses through an external service all at one time.
 Or you can edit and add data during sales conversations, which will take longer.

 Convert non-geographic fields into geographic data

 When you lack all location data, convert non-address data into latitude and longitude were possible.
 The non-address data should have some relationship to geography.
 You might have to be creative to see possibilities.
 As one idea, a phone number can be converted into an approximate ZIP code, because area codes are based on location.

 Coverage is about how much of your data is present and not blank.
-If you do not have most of these fields, a latitude and longitude cannot be generated, and thus the record cannot be displayed on a map.
+If most of your address fields are missing data, a latitude and longitude cannot be generated, and the record cannot be displayed on a map.